sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/enable-google-login/index.md

 6. Go to the "OAuth consent screen" page e.g. from the left side menu.
 7. Once there, select "External" as a User type and click "Create".
 8. Fill in at least the required fields in this next page.
-You need to add e.g the name and the logo of your marketplace.
+You need to add e.g the name and user support email for your app.
 9. From the left sidebar go to the "Credentials" page.
 10. Click "+ Create credentials" from the top of the page.
 11. Select "OAuth Client ID"